 To begin your search, you might want to ask some of your friends or acquaintances that were recently wed, especially if you liked the floral designs at the wedding.
 If no one comes to mind or fits the criteria, you can also consult the contacts you already have at ceremony and reception sites, since they most likely already have florists that they have worked with repeatedly in the past.
 Search local flower store online and look for their floral arrangements pictures and reviews.
-This way, you can find a florist at this website who you can trust that is already familiar with the setting.
+This way, you can find a floral provider in Perth Western Australia who you can trust that is already familiar with the setting.
 However, no matter what, do not just take the words of others.
 Do your own research to see if there are facts to support the recommendations of others.
 Keep in mind that what works for someone else may not be the right fit for you.

 When it comes to weddings, florists will be heavily involved in the process.
 It would be a mistake to think that your florist will only be thinking about flowers.
 Everything, from hair designs and colour scheme to location, the wedding gown, and the wedding date, can heavily influence a florist’s decisions.
 After all, you do not want to have everything in your wedding match but completely out of place for the flowers.